Towards Understanding the Link Between Modularity and Performance in Neural Networks for Reinforcement Learning: Results

-Figure 6 (top) shows the best fitness for importance values \{0, 0.1, 0.125, 0.15, 0.175, 0.2\} averaged over 20 runs (see Equation 3).
-There does not appear to be a linear relationship between increased modularity rewards and performance.
-While some particular values of I (0.175, 0.125) had higher average performance, this was not found to be statistically significant.
-Figure 6 (bottom) shows the differences in how modularity evolves with these different reward amounts.
-There is a clear linear relationship to increased modularity rewards and a higher modularity indicating the reward function was effective.
+Figure 3 (top) shows the best fitness for importance values (Equation 3) \{0, 0.1, 0.125, 0.15, 0.175, 0.2\}, averaged over 20 runs.
+There does not appear to be a linear relationship between a higher reward for modularity and higher performance.
+While some particular values of $I$ (0.175, 0.125) had higher average performance, this did not appear to be statistically significant.
+Figure 3 (bottom) shows the differences in how modularity evolves with these different reward amounts.
+In this plot, there is a clear linear relationship between increasing the reward for modularity and a higher level modularity.
+These results indicate that the reward function was effective at encouraging modularity in the solutions.